canonical/kafka-k8s-operator/docs/how-to/h-deploy.md

 # How to deploy Charmed Kafka K8s

-To deploy a Charmed Kafka cluster on a bare environment, it is required to:
+To deploy a Charmed Kafka cluster on a bare environment, it is necessary to:
-1. Setup a Juju Controller
+1. Set up a Juju Controller
-2. Setup a Juju Model
+2. Set up a Juju Model
 3. Deploy Charmed Kafka and Charmed ZooKeeper
-4. (Optional) Create an external admin user
+4. (Optionally) Create an external admin user

 In the next subsections we will cover these steps separately by referring to relevant Juju documentation and providing details on the Charmed Kafka specifics.
-If you already have a Juju controller and/or a Juju model, skip the related steps.
+If you already have a Juju controller and/or a Juju model, you can skip the associated steps.

 ## Juju Controller setup